facebook

 This subject covers the development and deployment of applications using DevOps tools and Agile methodology.
 It introduces the concepts of Continuous Integration, Continuous Delivery and Continuous Deployment.

-This subject covers the concepts and techniques of Agile methodology and the design thinking process.
-It also introduces elements of project management and exposes students to real-life application development cycles to enable them to employ a greater user-centric approach in designing software applications.
+This subject covers the concepts and techniques of Agile methodology and design thinking process.
+It also introduces elements of project management and real-life application development cycles.

 This subject introduces the concepts of cloud microservices.
-Topics covered include the architectural styles of cloud microservices, the value proposition behind microservices cloud computing, and available technology stacks to implement and deploy cloud-native applications with a Microservices architecture.
+Topics covered include the architectural pattern of cloud microservices, the value proposition behind microservices cloud computing, and available technology stacks to implement and deploy cloud-native applications with a Microservices architecture

-This subject focuses on secure web application design and development.
-It discusses the inherent threats and vulnerabilities of web applications and the corresponding counter-measures.
+This subject focuses on applying application security during different phases of software development.
+Topics include the inherent threats and vulnerabilities of web applications and the corresponding countermeasures.

-This subject covers the concepts of Distributed System Architecture like Service-Oriented Architecture, Representational State Transfer (REST) and Web Services, identification of technology and design principles for connected devices as well as prototyping techniques for developing web services.
+This subject covers the concepts of Distributed System Architecture like Service-Oriented Architecture, Representation State Transfer (REST) and Web Services, identification of technology and design principles for connected devices and prototyping techniques for writing web services.

 Step out as a Professional